RodrigoSierra21/WeatherForecast/README.md

     1.- Go to src/Models.
     2.- Open modelRunner.
     3.- Uncommnet the model you want to run
-    4.- UNcomment the target pollutant oyu want to train the mdoel for
+    4.- UNcomment the target pollutant you want to train the mdoel for
         run: src/Models/modelRunnner.py
     5.- Optional: Go to src/Models/ModelsClasses, go to the script of the model you want train and uncomment the lines for generating visualizations to display graphs during training.